medibloc/panacea-js-old/docs/medjs-transaction.rst

 - ``from`` - ``String`` : The address which spend bandwidth to upload data.
 - ``medicalData`` - ``Object`` : The medical data object generated from ``Data.createDataPayload(dataObject)``.

-  + ``EncKey`` - ``String`` : The shared secret key from owner and writer generated from ECDH.
+  + ``EncKey`` - ``String`` : The shared secret key generated from owner and writer generated from ECDH.
   + ``Hash`` - ``String`` : The encrypted data's hash.
   + ``Seed`` - ``String`` : The random seed value.
   + ``Storage`` - ``String`` : The storage containing input data.
 - ``nonce`` - ``Number`` : The nonce indicates how many transactions does this account have made.
 It should be exactly 1 larger than current account's nonce.
 Highly recommend getting account's latest nonce before making transaction.
 - ``timestamp`` - ``Number`` :(optional) The unix timestamp.
 If not given, current timestamp is automatically set.
--  TODO : chain ID?
--  TODO : algorythm?

-.. note:: Assigned writer also can send transaction using owner(from)'s bandwidth.
-In this case use bandwidth spender's address as a ``from`` and sign the transaction with assigned writer's private key.
+.. note:: Assigned writer can send transaction using owner(from)'s bandwidth.
+To use owner's bandwidth, use owner's address as a ``from`` and sign the transaction with assigned writer's private key.

 -------
 Returns